jsincorporated/tp/docs/UserGuide.md

 ### f.
 Email all persons in a group : `emailall`

-Open an email link to all persons in the specified group.
+What if you want to send an email to all the members of a group?
+With the `emailall` command, you can do just that!

 Format: `emailall GROUPNAME`